 Best Affordable Apartment Community (Up to 100 units)

 Affordable apartment communities are defined as apartment developments where the residents earn no more than 60% of the average median income of the metropolitan statistical area.
-These apartment complexes are often developed with the use of Low Income Housing Tax Credits and/or other federal/state subsidies.
+These apartment complexes are often developed with the use of Low-Income Housing Tax Credits and/or other federal/state subsidies.
 Nominees in this category offer 100 units or less.
+Note: If the project does not utilize the Low-Income Housing Tax Credit program, it can also be considered for Best Workforce Housing.

 Best Affordable Apartment Community (Over 100 units)

 Affordable apartment communities are defined as apartment developments where the residents earn no more than 60% of the average median income of the metropolitan statistical area.
-These apartment complexes are often developed with the use of Low Income Housing Tax Credits and/or other federal/state subsidies.
+These apartment complexes are often developed with the use of Low-Income Housing Tax Credits and/or other federal/state subsidies.
 Nominees in this category offer 101 units or more.
+Note: If the project does not utilize the Low-Income Housing Tax Credit program, it can also be considered for Best Workforce Housing.

-Best Resident Services at an Affordable Apartment Community
+Best Supportive Services at an Affordable Apartment Community

-Firm Awards identify the best multifamily development firms, property management firms and general contractor builders in the industry.
+Firm Awards identify the best multifamily development firms, market-rate and affordable property management firms, and general contractor builders in the industry.

 Multifamily Development Firm of the Year